This post may contain affiliate links. Please read our disclosure policy.

-Tzatziki sauce can either be boring and bland or it can be flavorful and delicious.
+Homemade Tzatziki sauce is flavorful and delicious.
 This recipe is so easy to make and tastes incredible!

 This is the best tzatziki recipe I’ve ever enjoyed.
-Nothing I’ve ever bought at the store even compares.
-This tasty dip can be used in so many ways which I’ll explain below, but my favorite way is actually on top of air fried salmon or salmon patties!
+I’ve never found anything at the grocery store that even compares.
+This tasty dip can be used in so many ways.
+I love to serve it with falafel or on a gyro, but it is often our favorite dip to make for dipping veggies and crackers.

-Every time I make it, I find different recipes that are only complimented by the addition of tzatziki.
-Although this is an authentic tzatziki recipe which people typically think should only go with Greek food, I use it with tons of my favorite recipes.
+- Versatile: Every time I make it, I find different recipes that are only complimented by the addition of tzatziki.
+Although this is an recipe which people typically think should only go with Greek food, it’s a fantastic dip for vegetables or crackers, or spread on sandwiches.

 - Cucumber – I prefer to use a large English cucumber

-- Greek yogurt – I always buy full fat yogurt
+- Greek yogurt – I used to buy plain full fat yogurt but have switched to nonfat and it is unbelievably creamy and delicious

 - Lemon juice – one good sized lemon will due